 - Digital Health Living Labs.
 The work in this area is concerned with the development of Living Labs as ecosystems of open innovation through co-production with citizens.

 - Evaluation of Digital Health Technologies.
-I am interested on developing new approaches and tools for the trialling and evaluating new technologies such as wearables and sensors and their use as health care tools.
+I am interested in developing new approaches and tools for the trialing and evaluating new technologies such as wearables and sensors and their use as health care tools.